Chagas Disease (cont.)

 What is the treatment for Chagas disease?

 Treatment for Chagas disease often depends on the phase of the disease and the age of the patient.
 Acute-phase treatment centers on killing the T. cruzi parasites with antiparasitic drugs.
 The prescription medications benznidazole (Rochagan, Ragonil) and nifurtimox (Lampit) may eliminate or reduce the number of parasites in the body.
 Some investigators suggest that drug-resistant parasites occur and others suggest these drugs of choice never eliminate all of the parasites.
 However, the CDC recommends drug treatment for "all people diagnosed with an acute (Chagas) infection, congenital infection, and for those with suppressed immune systems, and for all children with chronic infection.
 Adults with chronic infection may also benefit from treatment."
 The CDC advises caution about treating adults over 50 years of age and recommends that treatment plans for older adults be individualized.
 Both of these antiparasitic drugs are available in Central and South America.
-In the United States, however, the drugs can be obtained only through the CDC (Centers for Disease Control and Prevention).
+In the United States, however, the drugs can be obtained only through the CDC.

 During the intermediate or indeterminate phase, the vast majority of adult patients obtain no antiparasitic treatments; however, children in this stage of disease should continue drug therapy.
 The situation with adults may change as new investigations with antiparasitic drug treatments are being done in South America.